nogibjj/Yuwen-IDS706-miniproject6/README.md

 [![cicd](https://github.com/nogibjj/Yuwen-IDS706-miniproject5/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/Yuwen-IDS706-miniproject5/actions/workflows/cicd.yml)

-This is a repo template for course 706_Data_Engineering Week 5 Mini Project.
-This objective was to create a Python script that interacts with an SQL database.
+This is a repo for course 706_Data_Engineering Week 6 Mini Project.
+This objective was to Design a complex SQL query for a MySQL database and explain the results.

 # Purpose
-- Create a SQL database with Python
+- Create a MYSQL database in Cloud platform
-- Perform CRUD operations
+- Perform a complex query operation

 ## Preparation